2021 Rafting Outlook: Business as Usual Across the West…Almost

 Also good news for Idaho right now, says Curt, “Is that weather this spring is looking cool and wet which indicates that we may keep our snowpack longer and save the melt for the summer months.”
 This means peak flows will likely be the very end of May through the first week of June, with normal to lower flows predicted into September.

 ”We are feeling comfortable that Idaho rivers will be ideal for technical and big wave runs through the beginning of August with maybe a bit more work rowing by the end of summer, which is typical, but still splashy and fun,” says Curt.

-In Oregon, the snowpack is above average for northern river basins like the John Day and Deschutes.
+In Oregon, where the snowpack is above average for northern river basins like the John Day and Deschutes.
 In the southeastern region of the state, the Owyhee snowpack is sitting below average at 84%.
-Despite being below average, cooler spring temps and a slower melt are providing rafters with a sliver of opportunity for Owyhee rafting trips this season at the end of April, and potentially into the first two weeks of May if the current weather pattern continues.
+Despite being below average, outfitters are hoping cooler spring temps and a slower melt might provide rafters with a sliver of opportunity for Owyhee rafting trips at the end of April if the current weather pattern continues.

 For the Rogue River, where the snowpack is 92% of average, it will be “business as usual,” according to Oregon Regional Manager, Kate Wollney, and rafters can count on reliable flows from this dam-controlled river May through September.
 Additionally, she points out that it’s going to be a busy season on this classic whitewater run.